Funnel-Aligned · Attract · Convert · Close · Customer3 Tiers · 4 Outcomes · 1·2·3 Plays

 Owns

-Weekly pod standup
+Weekly pod standup and reporting

-Quarterly review delivery
+Quarterly review delivery + improvement

 Creative Manager